ai-companion-guides/ai-companion-guides.github.io/ai-girlfriend-pricing.md

 **Q: How much do AI girlfriend apps cost in 2025?**
 A: Most full-featured AI girlfriend platforms range from about $10–20 per month, with low-cost trials and yearly discounts up to 50%.

+## FAQ: AI Sexting Sites with Memory

+**Q: Which AI sexting sites have the best memory features?**
+A: AiAllure and OurDream both remember past chats, giving you natural long-term conversations.

 Updated September 2025 · SFW research only.